multipride-evalita/multipride-evalita.github.io/content/data/index.md

 ### Data Release
 {{< alert >}}
 The Data has not yet been released!
-It will be by 22/09/2025
+It will sent to people whom compiled the [form](https://docs.google.com/forms/d/1HfRHKf2SbOoNGP68YI_j-ySXO-lzopVHuKgYQ8ABSXc/) by 22/09/2025
 {{< /alert >}}

-The data will be released on our GitHub
+The data will be released for everyone on our GitHub after the task's end

 {{< github repo="multipride-evalita/MultiPRIDE-Task" showThumbnail=false >}}